Quickly sautéed in butter and finished with lemon juice, pan-fried rainbow trout is easy to make and delicious.

 Recipe FAQs

 Yes.
 Rainbow trout fillets are typically sold with the skin on, and that's good because the skin is fatty and delicious!
+The skin also provides a protective layer between the fish and the hot pan, helping protect the flesh from drying out.

 Cooking fish skin-side down has two advantages.
 The first is that it helps crisp up the skin.
 Typically, you cook the fish longer on the first side, so you want that side to be the skin side.
+The second advantage is that when it's time to flip the fish, it's easier to slide a spatula under the fish's skin than under its fragile flesh.

 Serving Suggestions

-I also like to serve this fish with steamed broccoli, sugar snap peas, roasted cherry tomatoes, or sauteed broccolini.
+I also like to serve this fish with steamed broccoli, sugar snap peas, roasted cherry tomatoes, or sautéed broccolini.

 Recipe Card